rixiobarrios/react-review/README.md

 The review prompts can all be found inside [`lib/`](lib/).
 You are required to turn in your submission by making a pull request on the original repository.

-This assignment will be due Tuesday, 1/22 at 10AM Eastern
+This assignment will be due Wednesday, 1/22 at 10AM Eastern

 ## Requirements